Fraunhofer-AISEC/cmc/doc/Architecture.md

 The *swdriver* simply creates keys in software for testing purposes and can be used as *Signer* interface. **Note**: This should mainly be used for testing purposes.

-__provserver:__
+__estserver:__
-During provisioning, the cmcd requires interaction with a provisioning server (*provserver*).
+During provisioning, the cmcd requires interaction with a provisioning server (*estserver*).
 The server can provide certificates for software signing, perform the TPM *Credential Activiation* and provision TPM certificates, and can provide the metadata (manifests and configurations) for the *cmcd*.
 The server is mainly for demonstration purposes.
-In productive setups, its functionality might be split onto different servers (e.g. a CA server and an internal metadata server).
+In productive setups, its functionality might be split onto different servers (e.g. an EST server and an internal metadata server).

 __attestedtls:__
 The *attestedtls* package provides an exemplary protocol which shows how a connection between two